What is Tekturna HCT?

 benazepril (Lotensin), captopril (Capoten, Capozide), enalapril (Vasotec, Vasoretic), fosinopril (Monopril), lisinopril (Prinivil, Zestoretic, Zestril), moexipril (Uniretic, Univasc), perindopril (Aceon), quinapril (Accupril, Accuretic), ramipril (Altace), or trandolapril (Mavik, Tarka).

-To make sure Tekturna HCT is safe for you, tell your doctor if you have:
+To make sure Tekturna HCT is safe for you, tell your doctor if you have ever had:

 low or high levels of potassium in your blood;